 Procedure for Appealing Tuition Charges

-Any student wishing to appeal tuition charges may do so by writing to the graduate registrar.
+Any student wishing to appeal tuition charges may do so in writing to the Graduate Registrar.
 The written appeal must state the circumstances that have contributed to the student's need to seek a tuition charge appeal and provide documentation verifying these circumstances.

 Mitigating circumstances are generally unavoidable events that are beyond the student's control.
 Examples of such circumstances include death in the immediate family, hospitalization or documented medical problems, work-related transfers, natural disasters, and family emergencies.